León, Spain: Folklore and customs

+Holy Week

 Leonese customs include the Semana Santa ("Holy Week"), featuring numerous processions through the centre of the city.
 One of them is the so-called "Procession of the Meeting", which acts out the meeting of three groups representing Saint John, the Virgin Mary and Christ, in the esplanade in front of the old council.

+Holy Week processions in León are also very popular, with more than 15,000 penitents (called papones, in Leonese language) on the streets.
+Processions begin on "Viernes de Dolores" (the Friday in the week before Holy Week) and last until Easter Sunday.
+The most solemn and famous procession is the "Procesion de los Pasos", also known as the "Procesion del Encuentro" (Procession of the Meeting).
+During this nine-hour marathon procession, about 4,000 penitents carry thirteen "pasos" around all the city.
+The most solemn moment is El Encuentro (The Meeting) when the pasos representing Saint John and La Dolorosa face one to the other and are "bailados" (penitents move the paso as if Saint John and La Dolorosa were dancing).

+The Holy Week in Leon was declared of International Tourist Interest in 2002.

+Burial of Genarín

 Associated with Semana Santa is the procession called "The Burial of Genarín".
-Genarín was an alcoholic beggar who was hit by and killed by the first garbage truck in the city of León in the year 1929.
+Genarín was an alcoholic beggar who was hit and killed by the first garbage truck in the city of León in the year 1929.
 This is a celebration of alcohol, and the main purpose of the people who attend it is getting drunk in honor to the alcoholic beggar.

+San Juan and San Pedro

 The San Juan and San Pedro festivities are also remarkable, celebrated during the last week of June (between June 23 and June 29).
 During these days several concerts and festivals take place and the whole city is occupied by terraces and street markets where Leonese people celebrate the beginning of the summer, especially on San Juan's night (June 23) when fireworks and bonfires take place.